 Share on ThriftyFunCheck out these Hummingbird Photos.
-Click at right to share your own photo in this guide.
+Click at right to share your own photo in this page.

 Photo Description They always pile on this wire here, which is surprising because hummingbirds aren't too friendly with each other, yet these are pretty forgiving when others try and drink at the same time while another one or others are drinking.
 The top hummingbird, he's got a bit of irritation on his face, but he's still fine with the whole situation, for the moment anyway.
 My husband and I hold our finger out sometimes and the hummingbirds will sit right on our finger to drink from their feeder, which just makes our day.
 Look at the lower hummingbird, hehe his little eye is closed because of the other one's wing in his face.
 I've had them drinking from the feeders now for years, and we've seen many generations come and go.
 We have about 15 hummingbirds that are regulars, and we just love them to pieces!